Mary Harris Jones

 Although Jones organized working class women, she held them in auxiliaries, maintaining that—except when the union called—a woman’s place was in the home.
 A reflection of her Catholic heritage, she believed that men should be paid well enough so that women could devote themselves to motherhood.

 In 1925, she published her Autobiography of Mother Jones.
-She is buried near miners in Virden, Illinois.
+She is buried in the Union Miners Cemetery in Mount Olive, Illinois.

 - Reprinted with permission from: Doris Weatherford.
 American Women's History: An A to Z of People, Organizations, Issues, and Events, (Prentice Hall, 1994), 190-191.